 - Once volunteers know their work routines, they are expected to work with minimal supervision.
 Following through on tasks ensures the animals are receiving the best possible care.
 Staff are always available to answer questions.

 If you're interested in volunteering with PAWS, please follow these steps:

 - Be of age.
 Volunteer positions have a minimum age requirement of 18.
 Under 18?
 Check out these youth volunteer opportunities.

 - Be in the area.
 Most opportunities are at PAWS headquarters in Lynnwood, WA.
 There are also some positions available at PAWS Cat City in Seattle’s University district.
 Please consider the potential commute before applying to volunteer.

 - Submit an online application.
-Register to attend a new volunteer orientation and tell us a bit about yourself.
+Go here to fill out a volunteer application and tell us a bit about yourself.

 - Attend an orientation.
 You will learn about the volunteer positions available at PAWS, our history and policies.

 - Choose a position and shift.
 Peruse the volunteer position descriptions to see what kinds of positions PAWS has available.

 - Make a commitment.
 There are some flexible options, but a three- to six-month commitment is required for most volunteer positions.

 - PAWS cannot accommodate those seeking to fulfill court-ordered community service.